mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 Some of the queries that a client sends are routed to all backends instead of just to one.
 These queries include `USE <db name>` and `SET autocommit=0`, among many others.
-Readwritesplit sends a copy of these queries to each backend server and forwards the master's reply to the client.
+Readwritesplit sends a copy of these queries to each backend server and forwards the primary's reply to the client.
 Below is a list of MySQL commands which are classified as session commands.

 ```